-Since the Company is no longer registered with RBI under Section 45IA of the Reserve Bank of India Act, 1934, the requirement of creating a Reserve Fund (Statutory Reserve) in terms of Section 45-IC(1) of the Reserve Bank of India Act, 1934 and transferring 20% of the profit to the Statutory Reserve does not arise.
-Consequently, no amount has been transferred to the said Reserve Fund during the year.
+Since the Company is no longer register with RBI under section 45IA of the Reserve Bank of India Act, 1934, the requirement of creating a reserve fund (statutory reserve) in terms of Section 45IC(1) of the Reserve Bank of India Act, 1934 and transferring 20% of the profit to the Statutory Reserve does not arise.
+Consequently, no amount has been transferred to the said reserve fund during the year.